PerspectieF

-PerspectieF has about 2,300 members in 2006 between 12 and 30 years old and is thus one of the largest political youth organisations in the Netherlands.
+PerspectieF had about 2,300 members in 2006 between 12 and 30 years old and is thus one of the largest political youth organisations in the Netherlands.

 In 2004, PerspectieF, together with other Christian political youth organisations from several European countries, started the European Christian Political Youth Network in Kortenberg, in Belgium.

+Since 2022, PerspectieF is member of the Youth of the European People's Party (YEPP), a European political youth organisation and the official youth wing of the European People's Party.